 With No Justice, We Walk In Peace Protest

-Milwaukee’s next peaceful protest is being held on June 3, 2020 starting at Humboldt Park.
+Milwaukee’s next peaceful protest is being held on June 4th, 2020 starting at Cathedral Square Park

 The route will be determined by what is safest for the group as a whole taking into consideration all parties involved.

-*REMINDER* We advise for your safety and everyone's safety you wear a mask during this protest.
-We also recommend goggles just in case, as well as any other necessities you feel you may need as the walk will be lengthy.
+*REMINDER* We advise for your safety and everyones safety you wear a mask during this protest.
+We also reccomend goggles just in case, as well as any other neccesities you feel you may need as the walk will be lengthy.

 We thank everyone over the last week who has continued to join in these peaceful gatherings and want to remind everyone that with the continuation of this we have become a movement and there will always be power behind your voice and IT DESERVES TO BE HEARD!